 In 1993 LWVWA and several local Leagues participated in an EPA sponsored conference on ground water held in Coeur 'd Alene, Idaho.
-Several recent State Supreme Court cases have demonstrated the inadequacy of current state water policy to address the complex issues of growing communities and the increasing demand for out of stream water use while maintaining in-stream flows for the needs of endangered fish and other natural system needs.
-The recent summer droughts and record low water levels on both Eastside and Westside rivers of the state as well as the uncertainties of climate change have intensified these issues.
-The Governor has committed his office to addressing the water problems in the state, focusing on in-stream flows, growing communities, relinquishment and water storage.
+Several State Supreme Court cases demonstrated the inadequacy of current state water policy to address the complex issues of growing communities and the increasing demand for out of stream water use while maintaining in-stream flows for the needs of endangered fish and other natural system needs.
+Summer droughts and record low water levels on both Eastside and Westside rivers of the state as well as the uncertainties of climate change have intensified these issues.
+The Governor committed the office to addressing the water problems in the state, focusing on instream flows, growing communities, relinquishment and water storage.
 The 2001 legislative session began this effort with the passage of the Omnibus Water Bill.